claasd/caffoa/README.md

 If you specified the `function` part in the config file, the tool will create two files in the specified target folder:
 * MyClassNameFunction.generated.cs
-* IMyClassService.generated.cs
+* IMyClassNameService.generated.cs

-Your job now is to create an implementation for the `IMyClassService` interface.
+Your job now is to create an implementation for the `IMyClassNameService` interface.
-Furthermore, the `MyClassNameFunction` is created as shared static class, with a shared static method called `private IMyClassService Service(HttpRequestMessage req, ILogger log);`
+Furthermore, the `MyClassNameFunction` is created as shared static class, with a shared static method called `private IMyClassNameService Service(HttpRequestMessage req, ILogger log);`
-You need to implement this function in a different file (I suggest `MyClassFunction.cs`), that returns your implementation of the interface.
+You need to implement this function in a different file (I suggest `MyClassNameFunction.cs`), that returns your implementation of the interface.
 You need tu use C# 9 to use this.

 Now implement all the logic in your implementation of the interface.
 You can now change your API, and regenerate the generated files without overwriting your code.